Hottentots Holland Mountains: Hottentots Holland Nature Reserve

-The Hottentots Holland Nature Reserve is a World Heritage Site with an area of 70,000 hectares from Elgin to north of Villiersdorp, between the Stellenbosch Mountains and the Groenland mountains.
+The Hottentots Holland Nature Reserve is a World Heritage Site with an area of 70,000 ha from Elgin to north of Villiersdorp, between the Stellenbosch Mountains and the Groenland mountains.
 The reserve functions as a conservation area for mountain fynbos, with about 1300 plant species, of which some are rare and endemic.
 About 110 species of bird have been recorded, and a variety of indigenous animals, some of which have been reintroduced.

-Altitude in the reserve varies from 500m to 1590m.
+Altitude in the reserve varies from 500 m to 1590 m.
 Weather conditions can be unpredictable, and bad weather can make conditions unpleasant and dangerous.
 The entrance to the reserve is at Nuweberg, in Viljoen's Pass (R321) between Villiersdorp and Grabouw.
-An additional 7000 hectares of state and privale land adjacent to the reserve is co-managed by the Theewaterskloof Conservancy, which includes CapeNature and private landowners.
+An additional 7000 ha of state and privale land adjacent to the reserve is co-managed by the Theewaterskloof Conservancy, which includes CapeNature and private landowners.